cloudbytestorage/touchstone/README.md

 # TOUCHSTONE

 - Thoughts on testing practices
-- Ideas and implementation or reuse of best fit ways to automation
+- Ideas and implementation or reuse of best fit libraries for automation

 ### Need for a Test Automation